EMCL-EU/EMCL-EU.github.io/content/students/courses.md

 - Thesis (30 ECTS, module 7)

 ## All terms
-Research Extra's (module 8) will be provided throughout the programme by all partners.
+Research Extras (module 8) will be provided throughout the programme by all partners.

 </div>
 </div>